wso2/docs-choreo-dev/e2e-tests-cypress/README.md

 ## Quick Start

-- ### Setup & Run
+- ### Running against local Choreo Console setup

+	1. Ensure that the local instance of Choreo Console has been started and is accessible via `https://localhost:3000`
-    1. Navigate to the `e2e-tests-cypress` directory
+    2. Navigate to the `e2e-tests-cypress` directory
-    2. Run `npm install` - only for first time
+    3. Run `npm install` - only for first time
-    3. Change the following in `cypress.env.json` if you are working on front-end local dev server
+    4. Change the following in `cypress.env.json` if you are working on front-end local dev server
         - The following URLs should be updated to include `https://localhost:3000` - your front-end serving url
             - `loginURL: "https://localhost:3000/login?fidp=choreoe2etest"`
             - `appSvcURL: "https://localhost:3000"`